 The scope of this includes Departmental public servants, employees and contractors of State Owned Enterprises, Statutory Authorities, Corporate Commonwealth Entities or other similar Agencies which are governed by the Protective Security Policy Framework (PSPF).
 Personnel security is one element of good protective security management.
 Effective personnel security is an essential risk mitigation tool to the threat posed by malicious trusted insiders and to stop someone like that going down the critical path that leads to a hostile act.

-To achieve the PSPF personnel security outcome, each agency (and by extension, external recruitment service providers) need to ensure its employees and contractors are suitable to access Australian Government resources and meet an appropriate standard of integrity and honesty.
+To achieve the PSPF personnel security outcome, each entity (and by extension, external recruitment service providers) need to ensure its employees and contractors are suitable to access Australian Government resources and meet an appropriate standard of integrity and honesty.

-Hint: A ‘clean’ national police history check is not an appropriate standard of integrity and honesty!
+Hint: A ‘clean’ national police history check is not an appropriate standard of integrity and honesty.